htrc/HTRC-Tools-PairtreeToText/README.md

 as specified in the associated METS XML metadata file.
 A number of helpful API methods are made available so this app can also be used as a library (whose methods can be invoked from external code)

-## Building
+## Build
+* To generate a "fat" executable JAR, run:
+  `sbt assembly`
+  then look for it in `target/scala-2.11/` folder.

-To generate a package that can be invoked via a shell script:
+* To generate a package that can be invoked via a shell script, run:
   `sbt stage`

-then find the result in `target/universal/stage/`
+  then find the result in `target/universal/stage/` folder.

-Alternatively, to generate a "fat" runnable JAR:

-`sbt assembly`

-then find the result as:
-`target/scala-2.11/pairtree-to-text-assembly-1.0-SNAPSHOT.jar`

-you can run the JAR via the usual: `java -jar JARFILE`
+  *Note:* you can run the JAR via the usual: `java -jar JARFILE`

+* To generate the JAR package that can be used as a dependency in other projects, run:
+  `sbt package`
+  then look for it in `target/scala-2.11/` folder.

-## Usage
+## Run
 ```
-pairtree-to-text 1.0-SNAPSHOT
+pairtree-to-text
-edu.illinois.i3.htrc.apps
   -c, --clean-ids         Specifies whether the IDs are 'clean' or not
-  -o, --output  <arg>     The output path where the text files will be written to
+  -o, --output  <arg>     The output folder where the text files will be written
+                          to
   -p, --pairtree  <arg>   The path to the paitree root hierarchy to process
       --help              Show help message
       --version           Show version of this program

  trailing arguments:
-  htids (not required)   The list of HT IDs to process
+  htids (not required)   The file containing the list of HT IDs to process (if
+                         omitted, will read from stdin)
 ```

 ## API